Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

 ### Capture filtered logs to a file

 For scenarios where capturing logs to `Trace` or console isn't ideal, log information can be streamed into a variety of targets, such as Azure Storage, databases, and files for durable persistence.

 The following example demonstrates capturing error logs to a text file so that they can be analyzed later, while capturing non-error information to console.
+Its important to note that a simple approach is used for illustration.
+This form may be helpful for troubleshooting, but a more robust and performant approach is recommended for long-term production use.

 ```C# Snippet:FileLogging
 using Stream stream = new FileStream(